CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 	config\imaging\neo4j\csv\. -> /opt/imaging/open_ai-manager/csv

 # extend-proxy:
-1) Command to be executed inside pod: chmod -R 777  /opt/cast_extend_proxy
+1) Commands to be executed inside pod: chmod -R 777  /opt/cast_extend_proxy
 ```
 To use extend-proxy, prepare a kubernetes serivce with external IP.
 And for security that should control under a DNS with SSL cerf.